WATERSHED HYDROLOGY

 Plain language summary:

 We find that the streams prone to rapid changes in streamflow (one minute it's dry, the next it's flooding) can exist right next to streams that maintain consistent steady streamflow.
-Streams with rapid changes in streamflow tend to export much higher volumes of nutrients, which can lead to harmfal algal blooms and other water quality issues.
 These streams co-exist right next door to each other due to variations in rock type and the degree of weathering.
-Despite these differences, certain aspects of the streamwater chemistry are suprisingly similar.
-Here we explore what mechanisms contribute to these similarities and differences with the goal of better understanding which physical attributes of a landscape are most helpful for predicting and managing streamflow across landscapes with high variability in rock types, soil, topography, and hydrology.
+We also found that streams with rapid changes in streamflow tended to export much higher volumes of nutrients, which can cause water quality issues especially in sensitive aquatic settings, reservoirs and coastal environments.
+Despite these differences, certain aspects of the stream water chemistry were suprisingly similar.
+This work highlights the role of bedrock geology on driving nutrient export dynamics, and improves our understanding of landscapes with high variability in rock types, soil, topography, and hydrology.

 Related publications: